Should You Visit Avignon? Here Are 10 Beautiful Reasons

 You can click their names to see precisely where these museums are in Avignon.

-If you are currently in Palais des Papes, the closest museum you can see is the Petit Palais Museum.
-It is located to the west of Jardin des Doms and north of Place du Palais (Palais des Papes square).
+If you find yourself at the Palais des Papes, the Petit Palais Museum is just a stone’s throw away.
+Located to the west of Jardin des Doms and north of Place du Palais, it’s a mere one-minute walk from the Avignon Cathedral.

 Another museum in Avignon you can visit is the Calvet Museum.

-Petit Palais Museum, Calvet Museum, and Lapidary Museum are the three museums in Avignon I find some interest in.
-They are usually open all year round except for holidays (January 1, May 1, and December 25):
+The Petit Palais Museum, Calvet Museum, and Lapidary Museum are my top three picks in Avignon.
+They’re open throughout the year, except for holidays on January 1, May 1, and December 25.

 1. Petit Palais Museum – closed every Tuesday (official website: petit-palais.org)